Home Trial & Adoption

 Vaccinations

-Rabies: This shot will prevent your cat from contracting rabies should they ever get outside and come in contact with a rabid animal.
-It is very important they are up to date on this!
-The initial rabies shot your cat or kitten received in our care will last for one year.
+Rabies: This vaccine is required by law and will prevent your cat from contracting rabies should they ever get outside and come in contact with a rabid animal.
+The initial rabies vaccine your cat or kitten received in our care will last for one year.
 After that they will be eligible for a 3 year rabies shot from your vet.